 Child may require some assistance with transportation and communication functions.

-Emotional conditions such as conduct disorder, sexual abuse and other problems that may need long-term therapy.
+Emotional/Behavioral impairment such as conduct disorder, sexual abuse and other problems that may need long-term therapy.

 Medical/Physical conditions, such as moderate cerebral palsy, paraplegia, spina bifida, hydrocephalus, partially controlled seizures, hearing or vision impairment which affects the ability to communicate or functioning.